ArcelorMittal (AMS:MT) Given a €13.00 Price Target at UBS Group

-ArcelorMittal (AMS:MT) received a €13.00 ($15.12) price objective from stock analysts at UBS Group in a research report issued on Tuesday, Borsen Zeitung reports.
-The brokerage presently has a “buy” rating on the stock.
+UBS Group set a €13.00 ($15.12) price target on ArcelorMittal (AMS:MT) in a research report released on Tuesday, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

-Other research analysts also recently issued reports about the company.
-Credit Suisse Group set a €29.00 ($33.72) price target on ArcelorMittal and gave the stock a “buy” rating in a research report on Monday, February 10th.
-Deutsche Bank set a €16.00 ($18.60) price target on ArcelorMittal and gave the stock a “buy” rating in a research report on Monday, March 30th.
-Kepler Capital Markets set a €10.00 ($11.63) price target on ArcelorMittal and gave the stock a “neutral” rating in a research report on Monday.
-Morgan Stanley set a €18.30 ($21.28) price objective on ArcelorMittal and gave the stock a “buy” rating in a report on Wednesday, March 25th.
-Finally, JPMorgan Chase & Co. set a €20.50 ($23.84) price objective on ArcelorMittal and gave the stock a “buy” rating in a report on Thursday, March 5th.
-Two analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-The company currently has an average rating of “Buy” and an average price target of €17.59 ($20.45).
+MT has been the subject of a number of other reports.
+Deutsche Bank set a €16.00 ($18.60) price objective on ArcelorMittal and gave the company a buy rating in a research note on Monday, March 30th.
+Goldman Sachs Group set a €21.00 ($24.42) price target on ArcelorMittal and gave the stock a buy rating in a research note on Friday, February 7th.
+Oddo Bhf set a €17.00 ($19.77) price target on ArcelorMittal and gave the stock a neutral rating in a research note on Friday, February 7th.
+Jefferies Financial Group set a €15.00 ($17.44) price target on ArcelorMittal and gave the stock a buy rating in a research note on Monday, March 23rd.
+Finally, Credit Suisse Group set a €29.00 ($33.72) price target on ArcelorMittal and gave the stock a buy rating in a research note on Monday, February 10th.
+Two investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+The company has an average rating of Buy and a consensus target price of €17.59 ($20.45).

 ArcelorMittal, together with its subsidiaries, owns and operates steel manufacturing and mining facilities in Europe, North and South America, Asia, and Africa.
 It operates through five segments: NAFTA, Brazil, Europe, ACIS, and Mining.
 The company produces finished and semi-finished steel products with various specifications.